SebiR/Pollin_NetIO_Clone/README.md

 * Mechanical identical
 * Added capacitors and diodes for stability
 * placement of the components as close to the original as possible

+Things to improve:
+* ATmega32 to 3V3? -> Consider compability of extensions
+* More capacitors for the ENC28J60
+* Diode + capacitors for the LM317

 ## Software
 The original Pollin Netserver 1.03 (provided on a CD) is in /Software/Netserver.zip